 Appropriate Vaccine Usage

-This tells you the percent of residents that have received the pneumonia and flu vaccines.
+This indicates the percent of patients that have received the flu and pneumonia vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This indicates the percent of patients that needed more assistance with activities of daily living over time.
+This indicates the percentage of patients who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile